Sunday-AMATARE/Sunday-AMATARE.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student in the Department of Computer Science & Engineering at The University of Texas at Arlington.
+I am currently pursuing a PhD in the Department of Computer Science & Engineering at The University of Texas at Arlington.
 My doctoral journey began in Fall 2023.
-I am proud to be a member of the Transformative Wireless Systems and Technology (TWiST) Lab, led by Professor [Debashri Roy](https://twistlab.uta.edu/about-pi/).
+I am a member of the Transformative Wireless Systems and Technology (TWiST) Lab, led by Professor [Debashri Roy](https://twistlab.uta.edu/about-pi/).
 Before embarking on my PhD, I earned my Bachelor of Science and Master of Science degrees in Computer Science from the University of Ilorin and the University of Ibadan, respectively.

 Research Interests